warhuus/optml-project/README.md

 Simon Liu will be working on SZOO implementation.
 Found a wonderful Kaggle CNN model for cancer cells.
 Simon Larsen will look at the paper [ZORO](https://arxiv.org/pdf/2003.13001.pdf).
 Chris is working on implementing ZOO.

+Chris: Went through all ZOO.
+Pushed a utils file.
+Added ZOO stuff in a folder in the repo.
+Will continue to make changes in the utils and make it work with the cancer data.
+Thursday hopefully will get an idea of how it works.
+Utils is a bit cancer apparently.

+_We can make seperate utils._

+Simon Liu: Pushing Imagenet stuff now.
+Similar format to cancer (but different data download).

 **Next goals**:
 - Get MNIST downloaded and choose a model for it (each paper uses its own constructed MNIST model)
 - Implement everything

+**Next meeting** -> Friday 10th of June.